 - Thoroughbred diseases and parasites

+One scholarship is awarded each year.
 The scholarship will provide funding and support to the successful applicant via a combination of theory and practical coursework at The National Stud in the United Kingdom where they will develop further understanding around foaling and breeding, bloodstock husbandry and stable and equine management.
-The programme can be tailored to suit the recipient depending on their experience and career goals.
+The programme can be tailored to the recipient’s experience, career goals, and preferred duration.
 All travel and accommodation will be covered by the scholarship.

 How to apply